UNIST-LOFT/SimAPR/README_detailed.md

 5. ```AlphaRepair```
 6. ```Recoder```

-Patch space generation is tool-specific.
+Patch space generation depends on the tool.
-We provide a Python script in [experiments](./experiments/) directory that automates patch space generation.
+In the [experiments](./experiments/) directory, we offer a Python script that automates patch space generation.

-Running time will be about 35 hours for each tools without parallel running.
+Without parallel running, the runtime time for each tool will be around 35 hours.
-It takes about 5 minutes for each version.
+Each version takes roughly 5 minutes.

-**NOTE**: This will take a lot of time, memory and disk space.
-We recommend to make **10TB** for disk space for each tool.
+**NOTE**: A lot of time, memory, and disk space will be needed for this.
+For each tool, we advise creating a disk space of **10TB**.

-**NOTE**: We highly recommend running each tools in different machine and copy only final result after SimAPR to same machine.
+**NOTE**: It is highly advised that you run each tool on a different machine and copy just the final results after SimAPR.

 ### Generate patch space for RQ 1, 2 and 3
 #### Template-based APR tools